-There are more than 600 million girls ages 10-19 growing up in developing countries today.
-We at Women Win believe that every one of those girls has the potential to lead – herself, her peers and her community.
+There are 880 million girls and young women between the ages of 10-24 growing up in developing countries today (UNFPA, 2017).
+We at Women Win believe that every one of these girls and young women has the potential to lead – herself, her peers and her community.

 Adolescence is a time of transition from childhood into adulthood, a time of growth and opportunity, when one can take active steps towards deciding one’s future.
 However, gender discrimination, which girls already face in childhood, often becomes more pronounced as they near adulthood.
 The challenges girls have to contend with in their daily lives are obstacles to their future, inevitably posing a threat to their empowerment.

 - Every year, 15 million girls get married before they are 18 years old.
 (The World Bank, 2017)

 - The leading cause of death for 15-19 year-old girls globally is complications from pregnancy and childbirth.
 (WHO, 2017)